isocroft/React-Radixx/README.md

 # React-Radixx

-A slim bridge libaray of easily integrating Radixx with ReactJS
+A slim bridge libaray for easily integrating Radixx with ReactJS

 ## Installation